POLARIZED LIGHT: A PRACTICAL

 "This course was superb!"

-intermediate topics in polarized light.
-Emphasis will be placed upon simple,
+beginning and intermediate topics in polarized light.
+Emphasis will be

-clear explanations, taking examples from everyday experiences.
-The presentations
+placed upon simple, clear explanations, taking examples from everyday experiences.

-The course will be equally suitable for photographic enthusiasts, technical
+activities.
+The course will be equally suitable for photographic enthusiasts,

-personnel, managers, and technicians.
-Each attendee will receive
+technical personnel, managers, and technicians.
+Each attendee will

-two linear polarizers, a circular polarizer, a quarter-wave plate, and
+receive two linear polarizers, a circular polarizer, a quarter-wave plate,

-familiar with the fundamentals.
-Attendees will learn to appreciate
+wish to become familiar with the fundamentals.
+Attendees will learn to

-a light beam's "polarization degree of freedom," and attendees will learn
+appreciate a light beam's "polarization degree of freedom," and attendees

 half-wave plates, Faraday rotators, etc.) to convert the beam's state of